-The chief events of Sir Edward McTiernan's life can be very briefly stated.
-Born in Glen Innes on 16 February 1892 he was educated at the Marist Brothers School, Darlinghurst.
-He studied part-time whilst working as a clerk in the new
+The chief events of Sir Edward McTiernan's life can be briefly stated.
+Born on 16 February 1892, he was educated at the University of Sydney.
+He was admitted to the New South Wales Bar in 1916.
+He became a Member of the Legislative Assembly of New South Wales in 1920 and remained a Member of that Parliament until 1927, holding the posts of Attorney-General and Minister of Justice between 1920 and 1922 and 1925 to

-Federal Public Service.
-He was admitted to the New South wales Bar in 1916.
-He became a Member of the Legislative Assembly of New South Wales in 1920 and remained a Member of that Parliament until 1927, holding the posts of Attorney-General and Minister of Justice between 1920 and 1922 and 1925 to 1927.
-In 1929 he was elected in the interest of the Australian Labor Party for Parkes in the House of Representatives in the Federal Parliament.
-He held that seat until his appointment as a Justice of the High Court on 20 December 1930.
+15. In 1929 he was elected a Member of the House of Representatives in the Commonwealth Parliament, a post he held until his appointment as a Justice of the High Court on 20 December 1930.
 In 1951 he was appointed a Knight of the Order of the British Empire.
 In 1963 he was made a Member of the Privy Council.
-He retired from the High Court on 12 September 1976.
-He served as a puisne judge under Chief Justices Sir Isaac Isaacs, Sir Frank Gavan Duffy, Sir Latham, Sir Owen Dixon and Sir Garfield Barwick.
-Following his retirement he continued to reside in a leafy road in a northern Sydney suburb with Lady McTiernan, whom he married in December 1948.
-His death in 1990, three years short of his own centenary, brought handsome tributes from legal commentators.
-The Deputy Prime Minister and Attorney General, Mr L F Bowen, acknowledged Sir Edward's outstanding service to the nation "both as a jurist and as a parliamentarian".
+He retired from the High Court on 12 September 1976, after a record term.
+He served as a puisne judge under Chief Justices Sir Isaac Isaacs, Sir Frank Gavin Duffy, Sir John Latham, Sir Owen Dixon and Sir Garfield Barwick.
+He resides in a leafy road in a northern Sydney suburb with Lady McTiernan, whom he married in December 1948.
+In his 90th year, he recollects vividly events of a supremely interesting judicial and public career.

-The contribution of Sir Edward McTiernan to the intellectual life of the law in Australia is readily available for detailed analysis.
-It is recorded in the volumes of the Commonwealth Law Reports starting, remarkably enough, with Volume 44 published for the year 1930-31, in which his name first appeared next following the Honourable Herbert Vere Evatt under the name of the then also recently appointed Owen Dixon.
+For those Australian lawyers and future diarists who are interested, the contribution of Sir Edward McTiernan to the intellectual life of the law in Australia is there, readily available for detailed analysis.
+It is captured in the volumes of the Commonwealth Law Reports starting, remarkably enough, with Volume 44 published for the year 1930-31, in which his name first appeared next following the Honourable Herbert Vere Evatt under the name of the then recently appointed Owen Dixon.
 The judgments continued to flow until Sir Edward's retirement is noted in Volume 136.
 The analyses of these judgments has already begun.
-Professor A R Blackshield offers some comments in a quantitative analysis of the High Court of Australia between 1964 and 1969, a period that spanned the end of the Dixon court and the beginning of the Barwick court, during a period when Sir Edward was already the senior puisne judge.
+Professor A.R.
+Blackshield offers some comments in a quantitative analysis of the High Court of Australia between 1964 and 196913, a period that spanned the end of the Dixon court and the beginning of the Barwick court, during a period when Sir Edward was already the senior puisne judge.
 Commenting on Sir Edward McTiernan, Blackshield says:

-"Its oldest member, McTiernan ... had by the time of Dixon's retirement sat alongside him in the court for over 33 years. appointed by a Labor government along with Dr H V Evatt, McTiernan had spent his first decade on the court inevitably stamped as a Labor judge. but he was never the Labor firebrand that Evatt sometimes was; and after Evatt had left the court in September 1940, to return to Federal politics, McTiernan had steadily mellowed towards Dixonian 'neutralism'.3
+Its oldest member, McTiernan ... had by the time of Dixon's retirement sat alongside him in the court for over 33 years.
+Appointed by a Labor government along with Dr. H.V.
+Evatt, McTiernan had spent his first decade on the Court inevitably stamped as a Labor judge.
+But he was never the Labor firebrand that Evatt sometimes was; and after Evatt had left the court in September 1940, to return to Federal politics, McTiernan had steadily mellowed towards Dixonian 'neutralism'.14

 By the technique of scalograms, Blackshield analyses a series of decisions in an endeavour to demonstrate the decision patterns of particular Justices on typical issues.
 Among these, McTiernan emerges generally at what might be called the 'left' scale of the seven Judges.
-His decisions are the least 'pro-employer' in industrial accident compensation cases.
+His decisions 1 are the least 'pro-employer' in industrial accident compensation cases.
 His decisions are the most 'pro-accused' in criminal appeals.
-His decisions are the least

-'pro-laissez faire' in cases under section 92 of the Constitution.
-Next to Justice Windeyer, his decisions were the least 'pro-defendant' in road accident cases.
-In applications to review government decisions by prerogative writs, his judgments are the most sympathetic to government and the least supportive of the applicant for judicial review.
+His decisions are the least 'pro-laissez faire' in cases under section 92 of the Constitution.
+Next to Mr. Justice Windeyer, his decisions were the least 'pro-defendant' in road accident cases.
+In applications to review government decisions by prerogative writs, his judgments are the most sympathetic to government and the least supportive of the applicant.